 3. Influence, not control

-It clearly illustrates that you can’t control your personal brand in an absolute way.
+By asking the question this way, it clearly illustrates that you can’t control your personal brand in an absolute way.
 How do you control what someone across the room says about you?
 You can’t.
 Unless you’re a Jedi Knight, and that would be cheating anyway.
 But you can influence what people think by being consistent in your actions and in your content.

 4. Real language